elaraproject/elara-publications/README.md

-# elara-publications
+# Elara Publications

-All research papers from Project Elära
+All research papers from Project Elära are housed in this repository, openly accessible to anyone.